 The average NJ casino app has a rather comprehensive selection of single line Game King titles, including Jacks or Better, Bonus Poker, Double Bonus Poker, and Double Double Bonus Poker.
 Some offer alternative versions of these titles, but they’re generally not worth investing time in, as the payout tables aren’t as favorable.

-There are no mutli-line video poker variants just yet, and it’s difficult to see them ever coming to smartphones, due to size restraints.
-Still, it’s difficult to fault a NJ casino app that offers no less than four games with returns that meet or exceed 99 percent.
+There are no multi-line video poker variants just yet, and it’s difficult to see them ever coming to smartphones, due to size restraints.
+Still, it’s difficult to fault an NJ casino app that offers no less than four games with returns that meet or exceed 99 percent.

 Here’s one area where NJ mobile casinos fall a little bit flat.
 Almost without exception, the only table games offered by NJ mobile casinos are blackjack and roulette.

 What would be nice is if sites launched just a couple more popular table games, like Three Card Poker and Let it Ride.
-Even an alternative roulette variants, like Double Bonus Spin Roulette would fit in nicely.
+Even alternative roulette variants, like Double Bonus Spin Roulette, would fit in nicely.